franklynux/multi-environment-app-deployment-with-Kustomize/README.md

 2. **Create and replace your kubeconfig file with service account credentials**:

+   You can create a kubeconfig file that uses the service account token for authentication.
+This allows the GitHub Actions workflow to interact with your EKS cluster securely.

+   *Use the following script to create the kubeconfig file:*

    ```bash
    # For Linux/macOS
    CA_CERT=$(kubectl get secret webapp-secret-token -o jsonpath="{.data['ca\.crt']}")